 Usually, in statistical mechanics, the finite-dimensional behavior of models can be deduced using the powerful method of Renormalization Group (RG) \cite{amit2005field}.
 One can set up a field theory for the order parameter associated with the desired transition, constructing a Lagrangian that is the most general one compatible with the symmetries of the problem.
-The basic approximation is the so-called tree approximation or the Landau-Ginzburg (LG) theory.
-It corresponds to the assumption that there are no fluctuations in the field and it results to be exact for the MF-FC model.
-The next step is to see how the fluctuations, associated with the finite-range interactions, will modify the MF picture.
-Choosing to perform this task perturbatively leads to a \emph{loop-expansion} around the LG solution.
-Looking at when the one-loop correction becomes important, one identifies the upper critical dimension $\DU$ at which the MF theory does not predict the correct critical behavior anymore: this is the so-called \emph{Ginzburg criterium}.
+The basic approximation gives the so-called Landau-Ginzburg (LG) theory.
+It corresponds to the assumption that there are no fluctuations in the field and it is exact for the MF-FC model.
+The next step is to see how the fluctuations, associated with the short-range interactions, modify the MF picture.
+Performing this task perturbatively, leads to a \emph{loop-expansion} around the LG solution.
+Looking at when the one-loop correction becomes important, one identifies the upper critical dimension $\DU$ at which the MF theory does not predict the correct critical behavior anymore: this is the so-called generalized \emph{Ginzburg criterium}.
 At this point, a perturbative expansion around the MF solution can be constructed, with a small parameter $\epsilon=\DU -D$, to see how the MF transitions are modified at dimension $D$ below $\DU$.